Edward Kessler: Other media and public presence

 Kessler regularly appears in the media commenting on religion and belief issues of the day, such as the impact of October 7th 2023 attack on Israel and the Gaza War on the Leading Podcast, is a regular contributor to the Woolf Institute blog and hosted the weekly podcast Naked Reflections (2020-23).
-He also presented the series, Covid-19 Chronicles (2020), which consisted of more than 50 interviews with faith leaders on the impact of the coronavirus on religion and belief.
+He also presented the series Covid-19 Chronicles (2020), which consisted of more than 50 interviews with faith leaders on the impact of the coronavirus on religion and belief.
 He wrote and presented two A-Z podcasts (2018–20), An A-Z of Believing: From Atheism to Zealotry and An A-Z of the Holy Land: From Arab to Zion.
-For examples see external links.

 He has expressed opposition about any imminent beatification/canonisation of Pope Pius XII.

-Kessler has delivered a number of public lectures including:

-The 1st Hugo Gryn Memorial lecture, London (1998);

-The 30th Cardinal Bea Memorial Lecture, London (2000);